 Physiotherapists are needed in practically every department within a hospital, but they are best placed according to their specialty.
 The role may also see them working in the wider community.
 Physiotherapy appointments may take place at clients’ homes, GP surgeries and nursing homes.
 Physiotherapists working outside of the NHS may find themselves in private hospitals and clinics, sports clubs and gyms, or within private practice.

 Locum physiotherapy jobs allow for freedom and flexibility because there are no ties to contracted hours.
 Many prefer the change of scenery and pace that comes with being assigned to different hospitals.
 However, the security that comes with permanent and part-time physiotherapy jobs opens up opportunities to advance your career and gain experience in different specialties.

-One of our Clients, a large acute hospital in Peterborough is looking for a Physiotherapist to join their expanding and busy team.
+One of our Clients, an acute hospital in Worthing, is looking for a Physiotherapy Assistant to join their lovely Therapies Team.

-One of our Clients, a large acute hospital in West London is looking for a Physiotherapist to join their friendly team.
-They are open to speaking to candidates on band 6 level with a view to offer a long-term contract with hourly pay rate of £26.00-£27.00 all-inclusive.
+One of our Clients, a large acute hospital in Haywards Heath, is looking for a Physiotherapist to join their friendly team.

 Send your CV straight to the right person

 How We’re ‘Giving Thanks’ to Some Incredible Healthcare Heroes

 Technically we don’t ‘do’ Thanksgiving in the UK, but there’s something about a holiday that represents generosity, appreciation, and kindness that definitely appeals to us Brits.

 7 fun & spooky activities Paediatric Nurses can plan for patients